If you live in the Arizona lowlands and want to grow strawberries, you're in the right place.

 Bare-root strawberries give you a great jump on things, but you may also start strawberries from seed if you're up for the challenge - keep reading.

-Strawberries have a wonderful growth habit for ground cover.
+Strawberries have a wonderfully low growth habit - perfect as ground cover.
 They creep and crawl, shooting out runners while the plants remain very low.
 Similar to clovers, they have a way of carpeting your garden and covering and protecting your soil.

 They'll also protect exposed roots of taller plants, and do an amazing job of suppressing weeds.
 Plus they hold soils together to prevent erosion when there's too much water.

-While strawberries won't make it through the heat of summer in Tucson, Phoenix, or Vegas - they'll happily grow year-round in milder climates.
+While strawberries typically won't make it through the heat of summer in Tucson, Phoenix, or Vegas without shade cloth, they can survive.

 Can You Grow Alpine Strawberries in AZ?